sherman5/wiimake/README.md

-# Gamecube Code Injector
+# wiimake

 ## Introduction

-GCI is an automated tool for compiling, allocating, linking, and injecting C code into games for the Wii/Gamecube.
+wiimake is an automated tool for compiling, allocating, linking, and injecting C code into games for the Wii/Gamecube.

 ## Installation